 A fairly new entrant to the scene and recently adopted on TrainerRoad.
 The concept is simple.
 Every one minute you must ride at an ever increasing speed and keep on riding until you can ride no more.
 Easy eh?
 This test relies heavily on aerobic conditioning and is hard.
 On the plus side it’s short and sweet as you’ll soon exhaust yourself.

 What length FTP test is best?

 A question of specificity or simply preference.
 Are you training for all out efforts or are you looking to increase your power over longer durations?
 This will help you decide which test to choose.

 What type of rider are you?
 Timetrialler?
 Aim for the 20 minute test.
 You’ll be used to powering along for sustained periods of time and each test is actually a good training workout all by itself.
 More of short sharp hill climber or puncheur?
-Try the 8 minute test, your stamina may be lower but your power is higher.
+Try the 8 minute test or the Ramp test, your stamina may be lower but your power is higher.

 Many purists will argue the 60 minute test is best as this actually measures your hour of power, however the other tests are fine for setting your power zones.
 Which FTP test will give you the biggest number?
 This depends on your training.
 Longer training intervals may mean you’re stronger for 20 minutes and vice-versa.

 My training plan mixes the duration of my intervals so I’m fairly adept at both tests.
 If you’re just beginning try both tests and see which gives you the most reasonable number (not highest).